MicrosoftDocs/customer-insights/ci-docs/data/data-unification-match-tables.md

 ## Include enriched tables (preview)

 If you enriched tables on the data source level to help improve your unification results, select them.
 For more information, see [Enrichment for data sources](data-sources-enrichment.md).
-If you selected enriched tables on the **Duplicate records** page, you don't need to select them again.
+If you selected enriched tables on the **Deduplication rules** page, you don't need to select them again.

-1. On the **Matching conditions** page, select **Use enriched tables** at the top of the page.
+1. On the **Matching rules** page, select **Use enriched tables** at the top of the page.

 1. From the **Use enriched tables** pane, choose one or more enriched tables.